SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 <img alt="SeaORM 2.0 Banner" src="/blog/img/SeaORM%202.0%20Banner.png"/>

 SeaORM 2.0 introduces Role-Based Access Control (RBAC), bringing first-class authorization into your data layer.
 No more bolting on ad-hoc permission checks or scattering business rules across services - SeaORM lets you define roles and permission rules and enforce access policies directly inside the database connection.
-It's a powerful tool for building complex, multi‑faceted applications that demand robust, built‑in security.
+It's a powerful tool for building multi‑faceted applications that demand authorization.

 ## Overview of SeaORM RBAC

-When we set out to design RBAC for SeaORM, we didn't start with theory-we started with the messy realities of building real-world applications.

 Here is a high level overview of the design and the requirements that shaped them: